 Braised Meatballs in a Hearty Marinara Sauce

 Can I add vegetables to the marinara sauce?

-If you’re comfortable in the kitchen, you can vary this in all sorts of ways.
+If you’re comfortable in the kitchen, you can vary your tomato sauce in all sorts of ways to make a hearty marinara.
 If I wanted to add vegetables, I’d think mushrooms or roasted red peppers, for example.

-You can absolutely freeze leftover meatballs along with the tomato sauce.
-But frozen spaghetti will be mushy when reheated, so I would avoid that if possible.
-Shorter, thicker pasta shapes like penne or ziti will hold up better to freezing.
+You can absolutely freeze leftover meatballs in tomato sauce.
+However, frozen spaghetti will be mushy when reheated.
+Shorter, thicker pasta shapes like penne or ziti would hold up better to freezing, but I’d just avoid it if possible.

+Braised Meatballs in a Hearty Marinara Sauce